 This best DevOps tool provides simple IT automation that eliminates tedious routine tasks to let teams focus on more strategic work.

 Features and Benefits:

-Docker is an undisputed leader in the category of Container Management open-source DevOps tools that is used by more than 11 million developers across the world.
+Docker is an undisputed leader in the category of Container Management open-source DevOps tools that are used by more than 11 million developers across the world.

-A leading popular tool for DevOps, Docker is everyone’s favourite tool for containers and schedulers.
+A leading popular tool for DevOps, Docker is everyone’s favorite tool for containers and schedulers.
 In fact, this tool played a key role in popularizing containerization.